AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Hand Positioning**░░░░░░░░░░░

 Click "Configuration" botton using your VR hand laser and pull the controllers trigger.
 You will see posistion controls for both right and left VR hands.
-Moving these can posistion the hands or drum sticks where you like.
+Use the arrows to move.
+Moving these can posistion your hands or drum sticks in  the posistion you like.

 ░░░░░**Foot Pedal Controls**░░░░░░░░░░

+░VR Controller
+**Hi-hat (Primary button: Right Controller)
+**Bass (Secondary button: Right Controller)

 ░Keyboard
 **Kick Hi-hat (K key)